Statistical issues in Serial Killer Nurse cases: The case of Ben Geen

-Blood and urine samples from the trigger case showed traces of a muscle relaxant as well as of plenty of sedatives, but unfortunately some of the samples were not dated – one has no idea when they were taken nor by whom!
+Blood and urine samples from the trigger case showed traces of a muscle relaxant as well as of plenty of sedatives, but unfortunately some of the samples were not dated (for there was not even information on when they were taken nor by whom).
 Sedatives and muscle relaxant should have been present.
 The traces of muscle relaxant were of the same kind as was in the syringe.
 The consultant anaesthesiologist who had attended to the trigger patient in intensive care said that she had asked (another nurse, later) for a different one.
 Ben said that he was not told to administer muscle relaxant, so, of course, had not done so.
 Hospital records were woefully incomplete.
 Since the earlier cases were not at the time thought to be suspicious, samples of blood and urine had not been taken or had long ago been thrown away.

-The annual pattern we see in that data can be seen in data which \cite{gill2014} analysed from many similar hospitals all over Britain.
-Of course, there is no data whatsoever about unexplained respiratory arrests.
+The annual pattern we see in that data is typical of many similar hospitals all over Britain, although (for reasons explained above) there are no data whatsoever about unexplained respiratory arrests.
 The data stored in a hospital database are administrative data.
 Every event has been put into a pre-existing category with an explanation, because it is not possible to enter it into the data base otherwise.
 The data in the database determines the fees of the medical consultants (the medical specialists) and the funding of the hospital.
-The data is not collected for scientific research or forensic investigation.
+The data are not collected for scientific research or forensic investigation.

 The three standard categories relevant to this case are \emph{cardio-respiratory arrest}, \emph{respiratory arrest}, and \emph{hypoglycaemic arrest}.
 We already presented the data supplied to the court by Ben's head nurse, combining those three categories.
-Much later, we got from Ben's hospital the data as presently archived in official hospital records, see Figure \ref{figure3}.
+Much later, Horton General hospital provided us with the data as presently archived in official hospital records, see Figure \hyperlink{figure3}{3}.